bwolfson2/foster_in_dev/README.md

 ## Introduction

-This repository includes 8 modules with Ipython Notebooks created for the Introduction to Data Science Class (NYU Stern School of Business, Spring 2019).
+This repository includes 8 modules with Ipython Notebooks (that can be opened in Colab) created for the Introduction to Data Science Class (NYU Stern School of Business, Spring 2019).
 Each module includes data, code and description of each task within the Data Science Framework.

 ## Motivation